Updated March 21, 2026 · By Jake Embers

 Fish and seafood almost always work better hot and fast.
 Salmon, tuna, and most white fish cook through quickly and benefit from the contrast between seared exterior and flaky interior.
 I've never met a piece of fish that improved with hours of smoking.

 Vegetables love high heat too.
-Asparagus, bell peppers, zucchini, and corn all develop better flavors when cooked quickly at high temperatures.
+My grilled vegetables guide covers the complete technique, but asparagus, bell peppers, zucchini, and corn all develop better flavors when cooked quickly at high temperatures.
 The sugars caramelize and the textures stay appealing instead of turning mushy.

 Temperature Guidelines and Timing

 Getting temperatures right makes the difference between success and failure.
-I've learned these guidelines through plenty of trial and error.
+I've learned these guidelines through plenty of trial and error, including one memorable disaster where I tried to "turbo cook" a brisket at 350°F because guests were arriving early.

 For low and slow, I stick to these ranges: